 We can literally eat away the causes of acidosis, and ease the burdens on our livers and lungs at the same time.
 The Standard American Diet is the key—it’s got to go.
 All of the unnatural, unhealthy, processed food?
 Replace it with a Mediterranean style diet: try to buy local and organic when you can.
 Avoid processed foods in favor of foods rich in healthy oils (i.e. olive, avocado), stick to low or no added sugar or salt, and enjoy a few servings of organically-raised or grass-fed meats and wild fish (3 servings/week).
 Use the Mediterranean diet as your model.
 Wonderful things will happen.

 You can test your acidity level to find out whether or not you’re overly acidic.
 Just purchase some pH test strips and add a few drops of saliva or urine.
 The strips will come with a color-coded scoring system to tell you where you fall.
-Scores over 7.4 mean you’re acidic and need to get back in balance by consuming some alkaline foods and beverages.
+Scores under 7.4 mean you’re acidic and need to get back in balance by consuming some alkaline foods and beverages.